 In addition, an easy-to-use cloud management allows users to juggle personal messages and tasks, for example the cloud-based personal information management service enables backup, synchronization and sharing.
 Enterprise users are able to share resources and applications while they are mobile without a high level of capital expenditure on hardware and software resources.
 Due to the nature of cloud applications, mobile users do not need to have highly capable mobile device hardware to use applications that are computationally intensive, e.g. GPU-based 3D graphical tools, as complex computing operations are run within the cloud.
 This lessens the cost of mobile computing at the client.
 End users will see the unique features enhancing their phones brought by Mobile Cloud Computing.
 A few examples of such applications can be seen to emerge such as applications that give users the ability to watch home security systems and others which allow users to create location based social networks.

 Mobile Cloud Computing also brings extended benefits for developers.
 The largest benefit of Mobile Cloud Computing for developers is to have access to a larger market since the applications can be accessible and used on any mobile device that has a suitable browser.
 Developers can bypass the restrictions created by mobile operating systems and have a much wider market.
 Furthermore, Mobile Cloud Computing offers developers the chance to lower the cost of application development, and retain a larger share of the revenue.
 An application will only to be developed once for all cloud-accessible device compared to the need of making a new build for each mobile platform individually.
-A new ecosystem will be established since the application store is no longer needed in Mobile Cloud Computing, and developers won’t have to pay a percentage of their revenue to the mobile platform owner.
+A new ecosystem will be established since the application is now being serviced from cloud instead of being purchased through an application store, and developers can choose where to offer its applications and services (e.g. web portals, direct sales etc.), and tailor them to the targeted market (e.g. enterpise, students etc.).

 The key challenge for Mobile Cloud Computing is the availability and intermittency of the heterogeneous network environment including mobile networks.
-A cloud application needs a constant network connection.
-However as mobile broadband capabilities continue to get better, especially the deployment and availability and WiFi and 4G / LTE networks, Mobile Cloud Computing is becoming an apparent reality.
+A cloud application typically needs a constant network connection.
+However as mobile broadband capabilities continue to get better, especially the deployment and availability of WiFi and 4G / LTE networks, Mobile Cloud Computing is becoming an apparent reality.
 New programming languages such as HTML 5 provide a solution by enabling data caching through a mobile device, and this allows a cloud application to continue working even if a network connection has been momentarily lost.
 The refining of this new technology seems to be a new major step in mobile application development.

 Mobile Cloud Computing brings benefits for each stakeholder within the mobile devices and applications sector.
 It expands the market, reduces the cost of application development, reduces the hardware requirements and provides network operators with unique opportunities.
-Wheile mobile web capabilities get to the same levels of useability as its desktop counterpart, Mobile Cloud Computing is becoming the way of developing, distributing and using mobile applications.
+While mobile web capabilities get to the same levels of useability as its desktop counterpart, Mobile Cloud Computing is becoming the way of developing, distributing and using mobile applications.